 The Coaching Association of Canada's expertise is delivered to coaches through its people and its website.
-It is for this reason that the association's URL is intentionally placed in the logo to establish coach.ca as the "go to" resource for Canadian coaches.
-The dynamic-looking leaf emblem within coach.ca is a metamorphous of our original 1970s torch emblem.
-Today's emblem celebrates the CAC's over 50-year legacy of lighting the pathways for Canadian coaches and the coaching profession.
+It is for this reason that the association's URL is intentionally placed in the logo to establish coach.ca as the "go to" resource for coaches in Canada.
+The dynamic-looking leaf emblem within coach. ca is a metamorphous of our original 1970s torch emblem.
+Today's emblem celebrates the CAC's legacy of lighting the pathways for coaches in Canada and the coaching profession for more than 50 years.